 Giant eagle is one of the indicators if they keep its rich diversity since it is said to be one of the top animals of the food-chain of them which needs varieties of plants, insects, and animals.

-Fireflies is another indicator of them whether people maintain it in a good balance.
+Fireflies are another indicator of them whether people maintain it in a good balance.

 Fireflies can’t live in the environment where is too clean.
 They prefer little impurified water.